Predicting Impacts of Sea Level Rise in the Northern Gulf of Mexico

 To facilitate applications to the coastal management community, the project also funds a diverse management committee.
 This committee, consisting of federal, state, and local managers as well as conservation organizations, provides guidance to the science team on required information needs and project tool development.
 Prior to funding, this project was planned and approved both within NOAA and across the Gulf of Mexico (including the Gulf of Mexico Alliance) to ensure relevant science needs would be addressed.

-The project team included partners from NOAA/NCCOS, the University of Central Florida, the University of Florida, Florida State University, the University of South Carolina, Grand Bay National Estuarine Research Reserve, and Dewberry, Inc. Collaboration and significant assistance has also been provided by NOAA's National Geodetic Survey and NOAA's Coastal Services Center.
+The project team included partners from NOAA/NCCOS, Louisiana State University, the University of Central Florida, the University of Florida, Florida State University, the University of South Carolina, Grand Bay National Estuarine Research Reserve, and Dewberry, Inc. Collaboration and significant assistance has also been provided by NOAA's National Geodetic Survey and NOAA's Coastal Services Center.

 Benefits of Our Work